playfulprogramming/playfulprogramming/CONTRIBUTING.md

 ## Editing a Blog Post

 Our blog posts can all be found under [`/content/blog`](./content/blog).
 Simply find the article based on the URL path and edit the `index.md` file.
-We'll have one of our editors review the post changes and we'll try to reach out to the author for them to review your PR as well.
+We'll have one of our editors review the post changes, and we'll try to reach out to the author for them to review your PR as well.

 # Code

-While we have a lot of code that is not yet this way, we try our best to build our code for the site in such a way that's generic enough to be useful for others.
-For example, some of our UI components have led to the creation of [our sister NPM library `batteries-not-included`](https://github.com/unicorn-utterances/batteries-not-included), which we now directly consume for our own components.
+While we have a lot of code that is not yet this way, we try our best to build our code for the site in such a way that it's generic enough to be useful for others.
+For example, some of our UI components have led to the creation of [our sister NPM library `batteries-not-included`](https://github.com/unicorn-utterances/batteries-not-included).
+We now directly consume said library for our own components.
 We've also found ourselves requiring a custom markdown processing utility [in the form of `unist-util-flat-filter`](https://github.com/unicorn-utterances/unist-util-flat-filter).

+Keep in mind that we request developers reach out [via our Discord](https://discord.gg/FMcvc6T) or [via GitHub issue](https://github.com/unicorn-utterances/unicorn-utterances/issues/new) before extensive development is pursued.
+If you have a feature you'd like to add to the site, let us know!
+We'd love to do some brainstorming before coding begins!

 ## Develop Mode

-To start the develop server, run `npm run develop`, it will then start the local instance at `http://localhost:8000`.
-You also have the ability to checkout the GraphiQL tool at `http://localhost:8000/___graphql`.
+To start the development server, run `npm run develop`, it will then start the local instance at `http://localhost:8000`.
+You also can check out the GraphiQL tool at `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

 ## Debugging Plugins

-We have a few local plugins to Gatsby.
+We have a few local plugins for Gatsby.
 However, I've found that while debugging these plugins, Gatsby's cache can often get in the way.
 If you run `npm run debug`, it will create a debuggable ([using Chrome](https://unicorn-utterances.com/posts/debugging-nodejs-programs-using-chrome/)) instance of the Gatsby develop mode and clear the cache of Gatsby.
-This is to ensure that you're able to run your debugger to figure out what's happening in the build process.
+This script will ensure that your debugger provides proper insight into what's happening in the build process.

 # Deployment

 ## Git Strategy
-We loosely follow [the Gitflow branching strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) where our development branch is called `integration` and our mainline branch is called `master`.
+We loosely follow [the Gitflow branching strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) where our development branch is called `integration`, and our mainline branch is called `master`.

-This means that any new pull requests should be made against `integration` unless it is an emergency hotfix (to be approved by the devops team).
+This means that any new pull requests should be made against `integration` unless it is an emergency hotfix (to be approved by the DevOps team).

-We also have the `master` branch which is a live reflection of the code hosted on the server.
+We also have the `master` branch, which is a live reflection of the code hosted on the server.
 Any time `integration` is pulled into `master`, the site will be deployed.
-A PR from `integration` to `master` should only be opened by a Unicorn Utterances team member and must be approved by at least one devops member
+A PR from `integration` to `master` should only be opened by a Unicorn Utterances team member and must be approved by at least one DevOps member

 ## CI/CD

 As mentioned before, we follow the GitFlow branching strategy.
-What we didn't mention before is how we utilize those branches to deploy our code.
+What we didn't say before is how we utilize those branches to deploy our code.
 Upon a PR being merged into `integration`, we have [a GitHub Action to deploy](https://github.com/unicorn-utterances/unicorn-utterances/actions?query=workflow%3Atesting-deploying) those changes to our beta link:

 [https://beta.unicorn-utterances.com](https://beta.unicorn-utterances.com)